ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 Essentially, the problem with defensive rate stats is that you can’t make a tackle, interception, etc when your team has the ball.
 Thus teams that have a lot of the ball will have under-represented defensive output compared to a team with low possession.
 These types of stats attempt to adjust for opportunity, but as of June 30, 2014 are very new and still in development.

+statsbomb wrote about it <a href="http://statsbomb.com/2014/06/introducing-possession-adjusted-player-stats/">here</a>.

+#### YAPSS

+Young Attacking Player Statistical Scout.
+It’s a model developed by Ted Knutson that attempts to use statistics on players that are age 23 or under to find future stars.
+The introductory piece can be found <a href="http://statsbomb.com/2014/06/statistical-scouting-young-super-stars/">here</a> and more can be found by searching site articles for YAPSS.

 #### Defensive Shell

 “A defensive shell is a tactical concept that refers when a team largely relinquishes their attacking intent and focuses on protecting the goal.
 (Also known as turtling.)
 Teams often do this after taking the lead in a match.”

+statsbomb wrote about it <a href="http://statsbomb.com/2013/08/introduction-to-defensive-shells/">here</a>

     Example: Premier League 2013-14 Liverpool 0-2 Chelsea.

 #### Score Effects / Game State

-Game state is essentially the current score but marked as -1, 0, +1, +2, +3, a team leading 1-0 is likely to go into a defensive shell and hit on the counter attack, thus it is likely the losing team would see an increase in possession metrics, shots, final third entries these are known as score effects.
+Game state is essentially the current score but marked as -1, 0, +1, +2, +3, a team leading 1-0 is likely to go into a defensive shell and hit on the counter attack, thus it is likely the losing team would see an increase in possession metrics, shots, final third entries these are known as <a href="http://statsbomb.com/2013/12/score-effects/">score effects</a>.

 This might explain why it's a common punditry term that 2-0 is a dangerous scoreline.
 Benjamin Pugsley is the main driver for this terminology and metrics. see @ObjectiveFooty for more info.

+<a href="http://11tegen11.net/2013/04/06/game-states-and-conversion/">Game states and conversion</a>.

 #### Pace or Shot Pace